Volponi

-Volponi (April 13, 1998 – February 14, 2025) was an American Thoroughbred racehorse.
+Volponi (April 13, 1998 – February 14, 2025) was an American Thoroughbred racehorse, who was best known for winning the 2002 Breeder's Cup Classic.

+Background

 Bred by trainer Philip G. Johnson's family operation, Amherst Stable, he was sired by Florida Derby winner Cryptoclearance.
 His dam, Prom Knight, was a daughter of the 1987 Irish Derby winner Sir Harry Lewis, who was a son of the great French runner Alleged, who won back-to-back editions of the Prix de l'Arc de Triomphe.

+Career

 In 2002, Volponi earned the most important win of his career when he won the Breeders' Cup Classic by 6½ lengths, the largest margin in the race's history at the time.
-In winning the Classic, Volponi overcame odds of 44-to-1 to beat an outstanding field that included runner-up Medaglia d'Oro, Milwaukee Brew, Evening Attire, Macho Uno, Hawk Wing, War Emblem, and Harlan's Holiday, among others.
+In winning the Classic, Volponi overcame odds of 44/1 to beat an outstanding field that included runner-up Medaglia d'Oro, Milwaukee Brew, Evening Attire, Macho Uno, Hawk Wing, War Emblem, and Harlan's Holiday, among others.
 His longshot victory inadvertently exposed the largest betting scandal in the United States in a century.

 At age five, Volponi made eight starts in 2003 without a win but had five seconds and two third-place finishes.

 Retired to stud duty, his offspring have met with limited success in racing.
 At the end of 2005, he was sent to Jeju Stud Farm in South Korea.
 His best runner in terms of career earnings is daughter Clearly Foxy, who won the 2007 Grade III Natalma Stakes.

+Death

 Volponi died in South Korea on February 14, 2025, at the age of 27.